Getting cleaning and disinfection right: Application techniques

 Dip and wipe

-• The sipping of a wipe into a disinfectant solution is hard to control, especially given the short contact time that the wipe is in contact with the solution for which limits the concentration applied to the wipe and the even distribution of the agent across the wipe
+• The dipping of a wipe into a disinfectant solution is hard to control, especially given the short contact time that the wipe is in contact with the solution for which limits the concentration applied to the wipe and the even distribution of the agent across the wipe

 • With wipes, the surface of the wipe should not be used more than once (as part of the ‘one wipe side, one application, one direction’ strategy).
 An economy can be introduced by folding the wipe so that four surfaces are available (the four-fold wipe technique).
 It is important to avoid inappropriate reuse of the towelette as this may promote the accumulation of microorganisms and raise the risk of cross-contamination during the cleaning or disinfection process.
 With mops, the rinsing of the mop and reapplication enable the mop to be reused for the duration of a cleaning session